adelheidsoftware/adelheid-website-11ty/src/blog/posts/why-we-built-our-website-using-eleventy.md

 * I would be okay with a visual editor as long as it still gave me full control over how my website looked without requiring large levels of abstraction away from the source.
 * I want to be able to write blog posts using markdown, with optional HTML, much like the GitHub markdown editor.

 As you can see, my requirements quickly threw out solutions such as WordPress, SquareSpace, Shopify, Wix, and most other solutions with built-in visual editors.
-It also threw out JavaScript frameworks such as React, Vue, Angular, and Svelte.
+It also threw out JavaScript frameworks such as React, Vue, and Svelte.
 Let's take a look at the solutions I did end up attempting to use before finally settling on Eleventy.

 # What We Tried